dshanske/simple-location/README.md

 ## Other Notes ##

-* API Keys are required to use [Google Static Maps](https://developers.google.com/maps/documentation/javascript/get-api-key) or [Mapbox Static Maps](https://www.mapbox.com/help/create-api-access-token/).
+* API Keys are required to use [Google Static Maps](https://developers.google.com/maps/documentation/javascript/get-api-key), [Mapbox Static Maps](https://www.mapbox.com/help/create-api-access-token/), or [Bing Maps](https://www.bingmapsportal.com/).
 If not provided there will be no map displayed regardless of setting.
 The appropriate API keys should be entered in Settings>>Media or within the admin interface at /wp-admin/options-media.php.

 * You can filter any query or archive by adding `?geo={all|public|text}` to it to show only public posts with location.
 Adding /geo/all to the homepage or archive pages should also work

-* Chrome Users: The button that retrieves the location using the HTML5 geolocation API will not work on Chrome if your website is secure(https).
+* Chrome Users: The button that retrieves the location using the HTML5 geolocation API will not work on Chrome if your website is not secure(https).
 This is a Chrome decision to ensure safe control of personal data.

 * The Development Version as well as support can be found on [Github](https://github.com/dshanske/simple-location).